sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Configure Wifi

-Note: only possible if wpa_supplicant is included in your gentoo LiveCD

-To verify that you have wpa_supplicant, type `/etc/init.d/wpa_supplicant start`
+To verify that wpa_supplicant is available on your LiveCD, type `/etc/init.d/wpa_supplicant start`

 If you get this kind of error:
 ```